The Rings of Akhaten: Production

 Writer Neil Cross was a Doctor Who fan, but had never had the time to write an episode.
 Executive producer Caroline Skinner, who was new with the seventh series, knew him and offered to work his schedule around writing an episode; he was willing to do it.
 Executive producer and lead writer Steven Moffat was pleased to have Cross join, as he was a showrunner in his own right with Luther.
 Cross had written the ninth episode of the series, "Hide", which was liked by the producers and so Cross was asked to write "The Rings of Akhaten" when he was in the UK after "Hide" had completed filming.
-"The Rings of Akhaten" was given the seventh episode slot originally intended for a script written by writer Chris Chibnall, freed after Chibnall had to back out due to producing Broadchurch at the same time.
+"The Rings of Akhaten" was given the seventh episode slot originally intended for a script written by writer Chris Chibnall, freed after Chibnall had to back out due to writing and producing the ITV mystery crime drama series Broadchurch at the same time.
 Actor Jenna-Louise Coleman named "The Rings of Akhaten" one of her favourites of the second half of the seventh series, as it was the first adventure for Clara which allowed the audience to watch the story "[begin] again".

 The concept behind having the episode based around an alien planet occurred to Moffat, Skinner, and producer Marcus Wilson when realising they had done big location pieces in the first half of the series with "A Town Called Mercy" and "The Angels Take Manhattan", but had none for the second half.
 They decided to do a story set in "a world created in our studios to make you really feel you're out there", rather than having the Doctor "promise unearthly wonders to his companions, and then get them trapped in an underground tunnel".
 As such, the episode was designed to allow the Doctor to actually show his new companion the wonders he had promised.
 The production team aimed to show "the best alien planet" on Doctor Who.
 The episode originally had a different pre-credits sequence, which consisted of a long scene in the kitchen in which Clara informs the Doctor she cannot come and travel with the Doctor because she has responsibilities to her job, and the boy she takes care of asks if the Doctor is her boyfriend.
 Cross's intent was to juxtapose this "mundane" scene with the vast scale of the planet.
 However, Moffat thought that at the time in the series the Doctor should be investigating Clara through her parents and Cross revised to include the leaf, an idea Moffat approved of.
 Originally the resolution was to be the Doctor defeating the planet with his speech, which Cross likened to "facing down one of Lovecraft's Old Gods: an alien so alien that it's practically a supernatural being."
 Moffat pointed out that the Doctor had given similar speeches before and was more interested in Clara saving the day.
 After thinking about it for a while, Cross realised he could incorporate the leaf into the solution.